sajas-nm/CRUD-AngularPOC/README.md

 ```shell
 git clone https://github.com/sajas-nm/CRUD-AngularPOC.git

 cd CRUD-AngularPOC
 ```

 ### Install npm packages

-Install the `npm` packages described in the `package.json` and verify that it works:
+Install the `npm install` packages described in the `package.json` and verify that it works: